 - Immediate feedback given to children’s work and opportunities for clarification/ intervention set as quickly as possible (within the lesson and during the day/week) (A4L).
 We use teaching assistants to support some children, and to ensure that work is matched to the needs of individuals.

 Maths planning is a shared collaboration between class teachers.
-The expectation of the presentation of pupils’ work in (squared) books for KS1 and KS2 is in line with the school’s Handwriting Policy.
+White Rose Workbooks are used in daily KS1 and KS2 lessons.
+However, when using squared books, the expectation of the presentation of pupils’ work is in line with the school’s Handwriting Policy.

 Enriching Mathematical learning